 As more people take up hunting in order to eat healthier, a new study is exploring the importance of wild game as a food source.

-Biologist, conservationist, and writer Shane Mahoney examines this topic in an article in the November/December 2016 issue of Sports Afield, suggesting that much of the increased interest in hunting in recent years is coming from people who are focused primarily on the health and environmental benefits hunting can provide.
+Shane Mahoney examined this topic in detail in a recent article for Sports Afield called “Hunters: The Original Locavores.”
+In it he suggested that much of the increased interest in hunting in recent years is coming from people who are focused primarily on the health and environmental benefits hunting can provide.
 And these, he contends, may be key to preserving our hunting traditions long into the future.